Bloom: Designing for LLM-Augmented Behavior Change Interactions: Discussion

 These social and relational cues carry both benefits and risks.
 On the one hand, they helped participants maintain accountability and fostered positive mindsets around exercise.
 One implication of this is that increasing anthropomorphic qualities by using more personalized and empathetic messaging, human-like avatars, or expanding conversational topics beyond strictly health-related content could strengthen engagement and accountability.
-On the other hand, such designs may foster emotional attachment or over‑reliance on the chatbot, raising concerns about self‑efficacy and intrinsic motivation.
+On the other hand, such designs may foster emotional attachment or over-reliance on the chatbot, raising concerns about self-efficacy and intrinsic motivation.
 Prior work cautions that support from chatbots can differ in important and controversial ways from support provided by humans~\cite{pan2025developing} and recent studies point to the mental health risks associated with affective use of LLM chatbots~\cite{anthropic2025affective, phang2025investigating}.
-Conversely, interfaces that minimize anthropomorphism or rely solely on UI-based, non-conversational interactions (e.g., simple free-response input) may mitigate these risks but may lose out on the motivational and accountability benefits we observed.
+Conversely, systems that minimize anthropomorphism or rely solely on UI-based, non-conversational interactions (e.g., free-response input) may mitigate these risks but may lose out on the motivational and accountability benefits we observed.

 Importantly, our findings show that social and relational cues should not be seen as the only means to foster engagement.
-For instance, Bloom's ambient display was perceived as playful and appealing, was highly popular, and contributed to engagement and motivation.
-Prior work on narrative for behavior change~\cite{murnane2020designing} suggests that incorporating narrative structures, where an LLM avatar could serve as a character in a story or interactive guide, could further enhance engagement and motivation without relying on increased anthropomorphism.
-Additionally, integrating LLM-augmented interactions within systems that facilitate human social support, where LLMs might mediate or support peer-to-peer interactions, offers another promising approach to foster accountability and engagement~\cite{mitchell2021automated}.
+For instance, Bloom's ambient display was perceived as playful and appealing, was highly popular, and contributed to engagement and motivation (\codeQone{}).
+Prior work on narrative for behavior change~\cite{murnane2020designing, saksono2020storywell} suggests that incorporating narrative structures, where an LLM avatar could serve as a character in a story or interactive guide, could further enhance engagement and motivation without relying on increased anthropomorphism.
+Additionally, integrating LLM-augmented interactions within systems that facilitate human social support~\cite{saksono2024socio}, where LLMs might mediate or support peer-to-peer interactions, offers another promising approach to foster accountability and engagement.

 Overall, we do not advocate for replicating or replacing human connection and social support with LLMs.
 Instead, we argue that the benefits of relational cues in LLM coaching must be weighed against their risks, recognizing that automated and human health coaching are distinct and entail different affordances.